ybbu/food.com_analysis_project/README.md

 4. Calories vs Average time
 	- p value: 0.383
 	- conclusion: Since the p value is larger than 0.05, I fail to reject the null hypoethesis.
 The result suggests that calorie level doesn't have an effect on the recipe's average rating.

+# Model building

+Based on the analysis abolve, I built a regressor model to **predict the average rating of a recipe**

+#### Breaking Down

+The response variable for my prediction problem is simply what I want to predict - the average rating calculated from all reviews, which is a continuous, quantitative variable.

+The metric I would use to evaluate my model's performance would be RMSE(root mean squared error).
+I chose this metric because it is commonly used to evaluate how well a regressor model is able to predict accurately.
+Specifically, RMSE measures the average differences between the predicted values and the target values, so my goal in this project is to build a regressor model that minimizes RMSE.

+The goal of the project is to help submitters to estimate the ratings of their recipes before the recipes are posted, so I won't use information from the reviews as they are not yet available to the submitters at that moment.

+## Baseline Model

+First of all, I created a baseline model using <mark>Decision Tree regressor</mark>.
+The features I used are the recipe's cooking time (`minutes`), the number of steps in the recipe (`n_steps`), the number of ingredients to prepare (`n_ingredients`), and the number of calories in the recipe (`calories`).
+All four features are quantitative, discrete variables.
+For the baseline model, I didn't perform any encodings.

+*(Note: I chose the Decision Tree regressor because based on my previous exploratory data analysis, the features don't quite share a linear relationship with the response variable, which is average rating.
+Also, there are large outliers in some of the features like `minutes` which would strongly influence the best fitting line of a regressor model.
+Therefore, I used a nonlinear regressor model that's robust to outliers in this problem, which is the Decision Tree regressor)*

+#### Model Performance

+The performance of the baseline model, in terms of RMSE, on the training set is 0.027 (rounded to 3 decimal places).
+On the test data, the performance, in terms of RMSE, is around **0.944** (rounded to 3 decimal spaces).

+Overall, the baseline model is not too bad because the RMSE values for both the training set and test set are below 1, which is quite small.
+However, the large difference in the model's performance on the training set and test set shows that the model is overfitting to the training data and generalizes poorly to unseen data.

+In future steps, my primary goal would be to improve the model's performance on unseen data.

+## Final Model

+#### Feature Encoding

+**Quantile Transformation:**

+The first thing I did was to transform all the quantitative variables (`n_steps`, `minutes`, `n_ingredients`, and `calories`) with quantile information.
+I did this for two reasons.
+- First, the quantitative variables have very different ranges.
+For example, the values in `calories` range from 0 to 45609 while the values in `n_ingredients` only range from  1 to 37.
+In this case, the `calories` will automatically carry more weightage than the `n_steps`.
+Using quantile transformation will bring all quantitative variables to the same scale so they will contribute equally to the analysis.
+- Secondly, both`calories` and `minutes` have very large outliers which would stay large even after z-score standardization.
+Quantile transformation can solve this problem because it performs a nonlinear transformation by squeezing all values into 0 to 1.

+**New Categorical Feature:**

+The second thing I did was encode a new feature about the recipe's course category from the `tag` column in the dataset.
+I added this feature because users may have different rating standards for different types of recipes.
+For example, users may value the number of calories most when rating a salad recipe.
+When it comes to rating a breakfast recipe, users may focus more on the number of steps instead.

+Since each recipe may be labeled with multiple course categories, I used a MultiLaber Binarizer to encode the feature.

+#### Model Fine-tuning

+I decided to use the model I used in the baseline model for my final model due to the reasons stated in the Baseline section.

+To fine-tune the model, I used 5-fold cross-validation and performed a grid search to find the combination of hyperparameters that maximizes average validation accuracy.
+The hyperparameters I chose to fine-tune were:
+- *splitter*: strategy used to choose the split at each node
+- *max_features*: the number of features to consider when looking for the best split
+- *max_depth*: the maximum depth of the tree
+- *min_samples_split*: the minimum number of samples required to split an internal node All of the hyperparameters manipulate the complexity of the model and therefore affect the model's generalizability to unseen data.

+The best combinations of hyperparameters are: `splitter='random', max_features=None, max_depth=100, min_samples_split=0.5`.
+Using those hyperparameters, the performance of my final model, in terms of RMSE, on the training set is 0.638 (rounded to 3 decimal places).
+On the test data, the performance, in terms of RMSE, is around **0.641** (rounded to 3 decimal spaces).

+To conclude, though the final model performs worse on training sets as compared to the baseline model, its performance on the test set increases.
+And more importantly, the difference in the model's performance on the training set and test set shrinks from 0.917 to 003.
+This is a large improvement because, unlike the baseline model, my final model performs nearly equally well on the test set and training set, showing its good generalizability to unseen data.

+## Fairness Analysis

+Here I performed a fairness analysis of my final model's performance, in terms of RMSE, in recipes with different calorie levels.
+I artificially defined the threshold for being a high-calorie recipe to be 780.
+Specifically, my hypothesis is as follows:

+- **Null Hypothesis**: My model is fair.
+Its RMSE for high-calorie recipes (#calorie > 800) and normal (#calorie <= 800) recipes are roughly the same, and any differences are due to random chance.
+- **Alternative Hypothesis**: My model is unfair.
+Its RMSE for high-calorie recipes (#calorie > 800) is different from its RMSE for normal recipes (#calorie <= 800).

+My choice of test statistic was the absolute RMSE difference between the two groups.
+And my significance level is 0.05.

+#### Conclusion

+The resulting p-value is 0.011.
+A visualization of the permutation test is as follows:
+<iframe src="assets/test.html" width=800 height=600 frameBorder=0></iframe>
+To conclude, since the p-value is less than the significance level, I reject the null hypothesis.
+The result suggests that my final model is not fair.
+It appears to be performing differently for high-calorie recipes and normal recipes.